 Our students receive a high-quality education at an affordable cost.
-It's a formula that works, thanks to our
+It's a formula that works, thanks to our:

-- dedicated and experienced faculty
+- Dedicated and experienced faculty.

-- convenience, efficiency and affordability
+- Convenience, efficiency and affordability.

-- mission of access, student success and workforce development.
+- Mission of access, student success and workforce development.

-Stark State is the largest of Stark County's colleges and universities, and the fourth largest of Ohio's 23 public twoyear colleges in the University System of Ohio.
-We offer more than 200 associate degrees, majors, one-year and career enhancement certificates in business, education, engineering technologies, health and public services, information technology, liberal arts, mathematics and sciences.
+Stark State, with a service district of Stark and Summit counties, is the fourth largest of the 23 public two-year colleges in the University System of Ohio.
+We offer more than 200 associate degrees and certificates in business, education, engineering technologies, health and public services, information technology, liberal arts, mathematics and sciences.

 The College awards associate of arts, associate of science, associate of applied science, associate of applied business and associate of technical studies degrees.
-Our wide range of short-term career enhancement certificates help employees improve skills and gain a competitive edge in a marketplace of rapidly changing technology, and can lead to one-year certificates and associate degrees in a variety of fields.
+Our wide range of short-term certificates helps employees improve skills and gain a competitive edge in a marketplace of rapidly changing technology, and can lead to one-year certificates and associate degrees in a variety of fields.